yagipong/dojo-env-setup/README.md

     - GitHub desktop should open automatically and ask you what folder you would like to store your repository in.
     - Note: GitHub Desktop will create a NEW folder INSIDE of the folder you select.
         - It will be named the same as the repository name.
+>- In GitHub desktop, switch to the "m1-mac" branch of the repository before running the next step

 4. **Once have the repository cloned, you will need to open a terminal window in the same directory as this repository.**
     - There are 2 ways to do this.